 In 2013 Center for Economic and Policy Research released a report on the number of vacation days legally required in each of the 21 member countries of the Organization for Economic Cooperation and Development (OECD).
 France was at the top of the list, with the best paid vacation package of 31 days.
 The US was at the bottom, with 0 guaranteed paid vacation days.
 The US is the only country in the OECD to have no paid vacation (hence why we coined the term staycation).

 Unlike Americans, the French actually take their vacation days

 According to the most recent study by INSEE, in 2010, French people took an average of 37 vacation days, or about 6.2 weeks.
 That’s double what Americans took in 2015.
-Good news: French women on average took an extra day of vacation than men (and that’s the kind of feminism we need.)
+Good news for feminism: French women on average took an extra day of vacation than French men (and that’s the kind of feminism we need.)

 France enjoys their vacations abroad

 A report released by Hostelworld in 2015 showed that, on average, each American has visited three countries.
 French people, on average, have each visited five countries.
 (Part of this discrepancy can be attributed to the ease of traveling in the E.U. and abundance of transportation options.)
 And (no surprise) Canada and Mexico are Americans’ the top vacation destinations.
 Maybe if Americans thought a little more out of the box for their destinations, they’d be globetrotting every chance they got.

 Americans are needy for A/C